Irene Runge

 Irene Runge (born Irene Kuperman, 3 November 1942 in New York City) is an American-German-Jewish sociologist, writer and commentator.

 Family provenance and early years

 Irene Runge was born in Washington Heights, Manhattan, New York.
-Her German born father, Alexander Kupfermann (1901-1994) ran a book and picture shop in Times Square, down in the subway station, also working as a translator and journalist under the pseudonym Georg Friedrich Alexan.
-He had emigrated to Paris in 1931 as the political skies darkened in Germany, and he had relocated again, to the USA in December 1937, anticipating the return to war in Europe which followed two years later.
+Her German born father, Alexander Kupfermann (1901–1994) ran a book and picture shop in Times Square, down in the subway station, also working as a translator and journalist under the pseudonym Georg Friedrich Alexan.
+He had emigrated to Paris in 1931 as the political skies darkened in Germany, and he had relocated again, to the US in December 1937, anticipating the return to war in Europe which followed two years later.
 He had married Irene's mother, Maria Krotz in 1937.
 She had converted to Judaism ahead of their marriage which had taken place in Palestine, and although her parents were not strictly religious in their habits, awareness of her Jewishness has been a strong theme in her life.